VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 python3 -m vmanomaly config_zscore.yaml
 ```

-It is also possible to split up config to multiple files, just list them all in command line:
+It is also possible to split up config into multiple files, just list them all in the command line:

 ```sh
 python3 -m vmanomaly model_prophet.yaml io_csv.yaml scheduler_oneoff.yaml